juicedata/juicefs/docs/en/comparison_with_others.md

 Alluxio's architecture can be divided into 3 components: master, worker and client.
 A typical cluster consists of a single leading master, standby masters, a job master, standby job masters, workers, and job workers.
 You need operation these masters and workers by yourself.

-JuiceFS uses Redis as the metadata service.
-You could use Redis service managed by public cloud provider easily.
+JuiceFS uses Redis or [others](databases_for_metadata.md) as the metadata engine.
+You could use service managed by public cloud provider easily as JuiceFS's metadata engine.
 There isn't any operation needed.
-See ["Redis Best Practices"](redis_best_practices.md) for more information.